lunafutures/hue-blend/README.md

 - Rust server to tell me what the color for a given time should be.
 (Color = color temperature + brightness)
 - Node service that will update the Hue bridge with the desired color periodically.
 Contains express service to allow changing colors for whole rooms with API calls from IoT devices.
 - Private registry to hold images of Rust server and Node service.
 	- Charts to update the IP address of the private registry.
-This ensures that docker doesn't complain about an insecure registry.
 	- Service to update the TLS certificate from Let's Encrypt.
+This ensures that docker doesn't complain about an insecure registry when doing `docker push`.
 - Traefik ingress to route traffic to rust service, node service, registry, etc.
 - Helm chart to deploy rust service, node service, and dependency charts.